Frequently Asked Questions

 As the program is interdisciplinary in nature, we accept applicants from a wide variety of academic backgrounds which reflect the interdisciplinary interest in conflict resolution around the world.
 Accepted students have come from academic fields as disparate as: Political Science, International Relations, Psychology, Sociology, Economics, History, Cultural Studies, Fine Arts, Business Administration, Law, and more.

-No, the program is not designed for peole working full time.
+No, the program is not designed for people working full time.
 It is an intensive year and therefore it is not possible to have a full-time job during the studies.

 Moreover, please note that an Israeli student visa does not allow students to work in Israel.
-However, since we teach primarily from Monday through Thursday from 12:00pm-8:00pm, it is possible to take on a part-time activity.
+However, since we teach primarily from Monday through Thursday from 12:00pm-8:00pm, it is possible to take on a part-time activities such as internships.

 While we do allow for accepted student to defer their confirmation fee payment towards payment for the following year, we cannot guarantee that the same spot will exist in the following cohort.
 We have many applicants for a limited amount of spaces, and each year becomes more competitive than the last.
 As such, our Admissions Committee's recommendations are based upon both the qualitificaitons of individual applications and on the overall cohort's demographics and diversity.